tstockwell/TermSatNet/README.md

 ## SystemC
 SystemC (C for cofactors), is a system of [implicational propositional logic](https://en.wikipedia.org/wiki/Implicational_propositional_calculus)

+### Path Ordering
 SystemC has a [path ordering](https://en.wikipedia.org/wiki/Path_ordering_(term_rewriting)).

-> The path ordering relates expressions by thier *entropy*, from simpler to more complex.
+The path ordering relates expressions by thier *entropy*, from simpler to more complex.

+### Inference Rules

  SystemC uses the [structural inference rules](https://en.wikipedia.org/wiki/Structural_rule); iteration(weakening), deiteration(contraction), and exchange.

 > From a logical perspective...
     - iteration weakens axioms and conclusions by replacing a constant with a redundant term.
     - deiteration contracts axioms and conclusions by replacing a redundant term with a constant.
     - an exchange is a chain of related weakenings and contractions.

 > From a rewriting perspective...
     - iteration increases entropy by replacing a constant with a redundant term.
     - deiteration decreases entropy by replacing a redundant term with a constant.
     - an exchange is a chain of related iterations and deiteraions.

-> Exchange is a form of [cut](https://en.wikipedia.org/wiki/Cut-elimination_theorem) that can significantly shorten proofs.
+Exchange is a form of [cut](https://en.wikipedia.org/wiki/Cut-elimination_theorem) that can significantly shorten proofs.
+### Cofactors
 In SystemC, the application of the structural rules is constrained to terms called *cofactors*.

 > From a logical perspective, cofactors identify redundant terms in an expression.